5 ways to help prevent summer learning loss

 Discover hobbies or interests.

 Begin by having a conversation with your children about the subjects and activities that interest them.
 An extended break from school allows parents and children the freedom to explore topics they may not have had time for during the school year.
 From making videos to planting a garden, hands-on learning opportunities abound.
+Many card and board games provide opportunities to work on literacy and numeracy skills, too.

 Use technology to reinforce skills in reading, math and writing.